rehierl/node-tree-outliner/3-0-2-sxn-relation.md

 <!-- ======================================================================= -->
 ## (s related-to n)

-So far, a `related-to` relation can only be defined based upon a direct relationship between a section and its nodes:
+So far, a `related-to` relation can only be defined based on a direct relationship between a section and its nodes:

 * `(s strictly-related-to n)`, if `(n in s)`